Sports Premium Funding

 Use of the funding at Dalton St Michael’s C.E.
 Primary School

-The money will be used so that all children benefit regardless of their sporting ability.
+The money is used so that all children benefit regardless of their sporting ability.
 We will continue to place a high priority on our P.E. provision.
 At Dalton St Michael’s C.E.
 Primary School we have:

 - Bought into the Schools Sports Partnership.
 This means we get a half day of qualified coaches coming into school to provide a rolling programme of PE and Sport.